Prosecutor Samson Weah regarded the witness with a cunning eye.

 “It makes little sense for one man to maneuver to get rid of another when the chances are that there are many other human beings that fill in the same position.

 “But we live in a different time and it makes sense to predict that man stands at the threshold of making the world better or unworthy and hence the search for justice demands a more vigorous campaign.

-“With the hope that somewhere in our mind man will be able to agree to be satisfied and leave others alone, and therefore the trial is concluded and the witness held for further prosecution and the defendant is ordered released.”
+“With the hope that somewhere in our mind man will be able to agree to be satisfied and leave others alone, and therefore this trial is concluded and the witness will be held for further prosecution and meanwhile the defendant is ordered released.”